Azure/ResourceModules/docs/wiki/Context.md

 To make each component a bit more tangible, let's take a look at the following example:

 - Target Environment
-  - A virtual machine connected to a storage account
+  - A Virtual Machine connected to a Storage account
 - Orchestration
   - Template-orchestration using GitHub actions
 - Modules